build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 git clone https://github.com/build-on-aws/sample-python-web-app.git
 ```

 The sample web application hosted in the `sample-pyton-web-app` folder is a Python application that we will be deploying.
 It requires Nginx and uWSGI to run.
 To install these components, we need to follow a number of steps.
-First, we need to install all the OS packages, then configure Nginx and uWSGI, ensure they are are running, and copy the sample application to the instance.
+First, we need to install all the OS packages, then configure Nginx and uWSGI, ensure they're are running, and copy the sample application to the instance.
 A bash script file that configures all of these setup steps is provided in `sample-pyton-web-app/configure_amz_linux_sample_app.sh`.
 Have a look at the steps in it if you want to know more about how the instance is configured.

 To deploy the web application, we need to add code to our CDK application that will copy the configuration files and scripts to a location that the instance has access to, along with the sample app code - we will use S3 for this.
 To do so, add the following code in `lib/ec2-cdk-stack.ts` below the previous code: